 User account connections

-One of the core features of Pipedream Connect and our MCP product is the ability for your users to easily connect their accounts without having to build any of the authorization flow or handle token storage.
+One of the core features of Pipedream Connect and the MCP server is the ability for your users to easily connect their accounts without having to build any of the authorization flow or handle token storage.
+You can handle account connections in one of two ways in your app:

 Add a button in your UI